Have you ever wondered how bestselling authors can get away with writing the same hero over and over again?

 So what about the hero that I liked writing the least?
 (Fess up.
 You KNOW you have one of these!)

 In my Wild Texas Nights series, I deliberately set out to create three totally different brothers.
-I saved for last the archetype that I had trouble dating in school: the shy one.
+I saved for last the hero archetype that I had trouble dating in school: the shy one.
 The one that suffered from mood swings.
 The one that I, personally, would not have chosen as a mate.
-Nevertheless, in TEXAS WILDCAT, Zack is a salt-of-the-earth character who honors, protects, and respects females – even if they mystify him.
+Nevertheless, in TEXAS WILDCAT, Zack is a salt-of-the-earth Romance hero who honors, protects, and respects females – even if they mystify him.

 Well, guess what?
 Another fan sent me a letter recently.
 Her comment went something like this, “Oh, I just love Zack in TEXAS WILDCAT!
 He’s my favorite Rawlins brother of all!”